VEuPathDB/StaticContent/content/common/workshops/VEuPath-Dec2023.md

     <h4>10am - 1pm (EST) daily with optional Q/A until 1:30pm - <a href="https://dateful.com/time-zone-converter" target="_blank">https://dateful.com/time-zone-converter</a></h4>
     <h4>Virtual, hands-on workshop with short lectures and small group instruction via Zoom with recordings posted online</h4>
     <h4><a href="#Schedule">Tentative schedule</a></h4>
+    <h4><a href="https://youtu.be/pVD4HBVoEGY">Crash Course in Omics, Terminology, Concepts, and Data Types</a> This is an introductory lecture by Dr. Jessica Kissinger available on YouTube.
+We strongly recommend that you watch the video before the workshop begins on Dec 4th. <a href="https://youtu.be/pVD4HBVoEGY" target="_blank">https://youtu.be/pVD4HBVoEGY</a></h4>
   </div>